jaysaurus/Co.Koa/miniSite/documentation/Config.md

 $('FooValidator');
 ```

-If your custom dependency files supply module export with a function, the function in question will be supplied with access to the dependency manager just like models, services and so on:
+If a custom dependency file supplies `module.exports` with a function, the function in question will be supplied the dependency manager as an argument just like models, services and so on:

 ```javascript
 module.exports = function FooValidator ($) {